Arizona Reverse Mortgages

 Our reverse mortgage application process is broken down into four steps:

-Next, we arrange an appraiser to conduct a property valuation which is used to underwrite the value of your loan.
-To estimate how much you may be able to receive in loan proceeds, refer to our reverse mortgage calculator.
+Then, we arrange an appraiser to conduct a property valuation which is used, in part, to underwrite the value of your loan.
+To estimate how much you may be eligible to receive in loan proceeds, use our reverse mortgage calculator.

-Yes, many of our borrowers use their loan proceeds to pay off an existing mortgage, eliminate monthly payments, and increase their cash flow during retirement.
+Yes, many of our borrowers use their loan proceeds to pay off an existing mortgage, eliminate monthly payments, and increase their cash flow.

 The FHA may insure a HECM on eligible single-family homes, condominiums, duplexes, triplexes, and quadruplexes; multi-family properties with more than five units are considered commercial and do not qualify.